You will not become agile by implementing scrum

 Traditional: Product development is done by executing big projects with a fixed deadline and scope.
 Often it is predefined how the work has to be executed and the why (business goal) is forgotten and not even measured after the project starts.
 The project is dismantled when the first version of the product is in production.

 Ready to change how you work?
-As the founder of Agile CIO and member of The Ready, I help organizations become adaptive, responsive, self-organizing ecosystems by implementing new practices, structures, rhythms and technologies that enable transparency, openness, innovation and a progressive way of leading.
-Contact me to find out more or sign up to my newsletter Change how the world works or book me as a speaker
+As the founder of Agile CIO and partner of The Ready, I help organizations become adaptive, responsive, self-organizing ecosystems by implementing new practices, structures, rhythms and technologies that enable transparency, openness, innovation and a progressive way of leading.
+Contact me to find out more, sign up to my newsletter Change how the world works or book me as a speaker